Keeper-Security/Commander/README.md

 The Record UID is a unique identifier for every record in your Keeper vault.
 This is used for deep linking and also for password rotation as described below.
 The search/list/get commands can be used to look up the Record UID when setting up a password rotation scheduler.

-### Deep linking to records
+### Deep linking to records (Web Vault Hyperlink)

-The Record UID that is displayed on password record output can be used for deep linking directly into the Web Vault and mobile platforms.
-The link format is like this: https://keepersecurity.com/vault#detail/XXXXXX where you simply replace XXXXXX with the Record UID.
+The Record UID that is displayed on password record output can be used for deep linking directly into the Keeper Web Vault only for privileged users.
+This Vault link can be stored and sent over unsecure channels because it only provides a reference to the record within your vault -- it does not provide access to the actual record content.
+To access the content, you must still authenticate into the vault and decrypt the data.
+The link is in the format `https://keepersecurity.com/vault#detail/XXXXXX` and you simply replace XXXXXX with the Record UID.
+Providing this link to another user does NOT initiate sharing.
+To share a vault record, you must authenticate to your vault, open the record and click the "Share" feature.

 ### Automating Commander